aavotins/HiQBioDiv_FileTree/README.md

 # HiQBioDiv_FileTree
-Template directory for file tree structure, used in project HiQBioDiv
+This is the template directory for the file tree structure used in the HiQBioDiv project.